Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 $Attachments | ForEach-Object {

-#Download the Attachment to Temp
+#Download the Attachment to the Temp

 $File = Get-PnPFile -Connection $SourceConn -Url $_.ServerRelativeUrl -FileName $_.FileName -Path $Env:TEMP -AsFile -force